DutchJavaDev/DockerComposeDevDeploy/README.md

 To have access to the databeses, create a db_password.txt file and store the password in there

 ### Adminer
-Easy connect to databases
+Easy connect to the Mysql and Postgres databases Adminer does not support SQL server, MongoDb and Redis

+Use other tools to connecto to those like MongoDb Compas etc... google :)

 ### Mysql database
 Normal access

+User: root

 ### Posgres database
 Normal access

+User: postgres

 ### SQL database
 Normal access

+User: sa

 ### MongoDB
 Normal access

+User: root

 ### redis DB
 Normal access